yjchen/easy_tag/README.md

     taggable.set_tags 'rails; ruby', :context => 'skill', :delimiter => ';'

   Space, sigle and double quotation will be trimmed automatically.
-  For more complicated processing of tag string, use blokc:
+  For more complicated processing of tag string, use block:

     taggable.set_tags 'rails; ruby', :context => 'skill' do |string|
       return string.split(',')